Passover and Easter: Interfaith Family Afterword

 My Catholic nephew will always have a visceral memory of his Jewish heritage–the surprising bite of horseradish, the comforting scent of soup, the rhythmic clapping of aunts and uncles, the thrill of discovering the hidden matzoh.
 And I bet my Jewish nephew will remember his little Catholic cousin reciting grace at Easter dinner.
 Whether given one religious label, like my nieces and nephews, or two (like my teens), I hope, I believe, that interfaith children immersed in family religious ritual, in their own complex ancestry, will naturally mature into ambassadors, teachers, and bridge-builders between religions.

-Susan Katz Miller’s book, Being Both: Embracing Two Religions in One Interfaith Family is available now in hardcover and eBook from Beacon Press.Explore posts in the same categories: holidays in interfaith families, Interfaith children, Interfaith relations comment below, or link to this permanent URL from your own site.
+Susan Katz Miller’s book, Being Both: Embracing Two Religions in One Interfaith Family is available now in hardcover and eBook from Beacon Press.holidays in interfaith families, Interfaith children, Interfaith relations comment below, or link to this permanent URL from your own site.